Governor Appoints 2 New Board of Trustees Members

 November 15, 2012—

-Governor Rick Snyder has announced the appointments of Robert “Bob” Jacquart of Ironwood and Linda Kennedy of Troy to the Michigan Tech Board of Control.
+Governor Rick Snyder has announced the appointments of Robert “Bob” Jacquart of Ironwood and Linda Kennedy of Troy to the Michigan Tech Board of Trustees.
 The eight-person board is the governing body of the University.

-"We are pleased to welcome Bob and Linda to Michigan Tech's Board of Control," said President Glenn Mroz.
+"We are pleased to welcome Bob and Linda to Michigan Tech's Board of Trustees," said President Glenn Mroz.
 "They are talented and experienced leaders who are well equipped to help us achieve our mission and vision."

 Kennedy, a 1991 alumna of Michigan Tech, is a shareholder in the Detroit office of Butzel Long PC, one of Michigan’s oldest law firms.
 Previously, she served as in-house counsel for Dow Chemical Co. and as a technical writer for IBM’s software solutions division.
 Kennedy holds a bachelor’s degree in scientific and technical communication from Michigan Tech, as well as a bachelor’s degree in chemistry and a law degree from the University of Minnesota.
 She replaces Martha Richardson, whose term on the Board expires Dec.
 31, 2012.